 X.2 Conformance

-An origin server conforming to the Modality Services shall, next to the Retrieve Capabilities Transaction (see Section 8.9 and Annex H), support at least one of the optional Transactions listed in Table X.2-1 and adhere to the condition mentioned next to that Transaction.
+An origin server conforming to the Modality Workflow Service shall, next to the Retrieve Capabilities Transaction (see Section 8.9 and Annex H), support at least one of the optional Transactions listed in Table X.2-1 and adhere to the condition mentioned next to that Transaction.

 Table X.2-1.
 Required and Optional Transactions